DanAddison/danaddison-11ty/src/posts/in-praise-of-the-humble-travel-guitar.md

 ## Just show up

 You may have heard it said that “the best workout is the one you do”.
 It doesn’t matter how far from ‘optimal’ that workout is.
 If it’s the only one you’ll do consistently, then it’s the best.
 The best guitar for you is the one that you’ll play the most.
 It’s a pretty simple equation.
 You *could* argue that timbre is just as important as proficiency.
 Or just get technical about it and point out that there isn’t a positive correlation between playing hours and proficiency at all.
 Practice doesn’t make perfect.
 Practice makes permanent.
 If you practice poorly, you’ll only ever play poorly.
-Spamming the same few licks and chords endlessly is less effective than a brief high-quality **practice session where something is actually happening.
+Spamming the same few licks and chords endlessly is less effective than a brief high-quality practice session where something is actually happening.

 But, let’s be real.
 It kind of *is* as simple as you might intuit: those that play a lot, get good.
 You have to put in the work, you have to expose yourself to music-making as much as possible to make music as well as possible.
 You have to be present, both literally and psychologically, for moments of serendipity to land.

-    “Inspiration exists, but it has to find you working” - Pablo Picasso
+> “Inspiration exists, but it has to find you working.”
+> Pablo Picasso

 ## Pathetic